NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator-air-gapped.rst

 Local Image Registry
 ----------------------

-Without Internet access, the GPU Operator requires all images to be hosted in a local image registry accessible to each node in the cluster.
+Without internet access, the GPU Operator requires all images to be hosted in a local image registry that is accessible to all nodes in the cluster.
 To allow the GPU Operator to work with a local registry, users can specify local repository, image, tag along with pull secrets in ``values.yaml``.

 Pulling and pushing container images to local registry